-One of the oldest responses to the onslaught of capitalism has been escape.
-Escaping capitalism may not have been crystallized into systematic anti-capitalist ideologies, but nevertheless it has a coherent logic:
+One of the oldest responses to the depredations of capitalism has been escape.
+Escaping capitalism may not have generally been crystallized into systematic anti-capitalist ideologies, but nevertheless it has a coherent logic:

 Capitalism is too powerful a system to destroy.
-Truly taming capitalism would require a level of sustained collective action that is unrealistic, and anyway, the system as a whole is too large and complex to control effectively.
+Truly taming capitalism, let alone dismantling capitalism, would require a level of sustained collective action that is unrealistic, and anyway, the system as a whole is too large and complex to control effectively.
 The powers-that-be are too strong to dislodge and they will always co-opt opposition and defend their privileges.
 You can't fight city hall.
-Le plus ça change le plus c'est le même chose (French expression: the more things change, the more they stay the same).
+Le plus ça change le plus c'est le même chose.
 The best we can do is to try to insulate ourselves from the damaging effects of capitalism, and perhaps escape altogether its ravages in some sheltered environment.
-We may not be able to change the world at large, but we can remove ourselves from its web of domination and create our own micro-alternative in which to live and flourish.
+We may not be able to change the world at large, but we can remove ourselves as much as possible from its web of domination and create our own micro-alternative in which to live and flourish.

 This impulse to escape is reflected in many familiar responses to the harms of capitalism.
-The movement of poor farmers to the Western frontier in 19th century United States was, for many, an aspiration for stable, self-sufficient subsistence farming rather than production mainly for the market.
+The movement of poor farmers to the western frontier in 19th century United States was, for many, an aspiration for stable, self-sufficient subsistence farming rather than production mainly for the market.
 The utopian communities of the 19th century attempted to create largely self-sufficient communities that would function on principles of equality and reciprocity.
+Workers cooperatives attempt to create workplaces organized around principles of democracy, solidarity and equality, free of the alienation and exploitation of capitalist firms.
 Escaping capitalism is implicit in the hippie motto of the 1960s, "turn on, tune in, drop out."
 The efforts by certain religious communities, such as the Amish, to create strong barriers between themselves and the rest of the society involves removing themselves as much as possible from the pressures of the capitalist market.
 The characterization of the family as a "haven in a heartless world" expresses the ideal of family as a noncompetitive social space of reciprocity and caring in which one can find refuge from the heartless competitive world of capitalism.